Wonders of Wales & the Scottish Isles

 If I travel alone, do I have to pay the single supplement?

-If you do not want to share a hotel room with another person in the group, you will have to pay the single supplement.
-However, if you are willing to share we will team you up with another passenger of the same sex in the hotels.
-If a match-up is not possible, we will upgrade you at our expense.
+If you wish to have sole use of a hotel room on the tour, you will need to pay the single supplement.
+If you are travelling alone but willing to share a room, we will endeavour to match you up with another solo traveller of the same gender.
+We cannot guarantee that a share-match can be provided, and in the event that this cannot be arranged at the time of final payment, you will need to pay the single supplement.
 Please note, this applies only to the hotel accommodation on the tour: we are unable to cover the cost of the single supplement aboard MS Serenissima.
-The land portion single supplement is $2,950.
 The single supplement on the ship is available on request.

 How long is the flight from Australia to Cardiff?

-Flying time to Doha is between 11 and 14.5 hours, depending on your Australian capital city of departure.
-Flight time from Doha to Cardiff is 7 hours 25 minutes.
+Flying time to Dubai is between 11 and 14.5 hours, depending on your Australian capital city of departure.
+Flight time from Dubai to Birmingham is 7 hours 45 minutes.
+The road transfer from Birmingham to Cardiff is approximately 2 hours 10 minutes.

 What are the average temperatures at this time of year?